-The JHMI Deep Sequencing and Microarray Core Facility is located on 3rd floor of Miller Research Building (MRB), formerly known as Broadway Research Building (BRB), in Room 351, and the lab in Room 360, just across the hallway.
+The JHMI Transcriptomics and Deep Sequencing Core Facility is located on 3rd floor of Miller Research Building (MRB), formerly known as Broadway Research Building (BRB), in Room 351, and the lab in Room 360, just across the hallway.
 The core has been in operation since 2002 and has supported research projects from more than 200 principle investigators and 300 individual researchers.
 The core was initially funded by support from

 - The School of Medicine Office of the Dean

 with startup funds, space, and personnel.
 Currently, the core is operating under a cost-recovery basis and it is our goal to keep user fees as low as possible in order to encourage the utilization of the core by the Hopkins and regional research community.

 Congratulations to Dr. Gregg Semenza on receiving this year's Nobel Prize in Physiology or Medicine for his groundbreaking discovery of a protein called hepoxia-inducible factor 1, or HIF-1.
 HIF-1 helps cells cope with low oxygen levels, a key factor in health conditions such as coronary artery disease, chronic lung disease and cancer.
 See two of his publications in our publication list: PNAS 2013.
 110(36), E3425-34 and Cell Metab.
 2006.
 3(3), 177-185.